sudorandom/kmcd.dev/content/posts/2024/restless/index.md

 ### gRPC

 The "Cut the Drama" API.
 Consider a mobile game that communicates with a game server. gRPC allows you to define remote procedures (like `attackEnemy` or `usePowerUp`) that the client can call directly on the server.
 This removes the need for complex REST resource mapping and makes the communication intent clear.
+There are variants of gRPC like [ConnectRPC](/posts/connectrpc/) that allow for leveraging of HTTP GET requests so you can fully leverage browser caching.

 ### WebSockets